-Regardless of the exciting activities you have planned, there will be stretches of time “enjoying” one another’s company in the car.
-Pack a bag of activities for each child that might include books, crayons, pens & pencils, action figures, Etch-A-Sketch or Magnadoodle, travel bingo, drawing pad or notebook, electronics, and other items your kids will enjoy.
-It’s always fun to get them some “surprises” too – a new DVD, book, toy or game can keep things fresh and keep you sane.
+Think about what your child likes.
+You might include books, crayons, pens & pencils, action figures, Etch-A-Sketch or Magnadoodle, a drawing pad, notebook, or electronics.
+It’s always fun to get some “surprises” too – a new DVD, book, toy or game can keep things fresh and keep you sane.

 Scavenger Hunt Travel Card Game: Each person is dealt five cards depicting various things you might find on the road.
 There are the usual items, such as stop signs and hotels, but there are also some fun ones, like a “person with orange hair,” and a “really dirty car.”
 When you see the item on your card, you call it out, put your card aside, and draw a new one.

 One of our favorite games from this book is called “What Am I Counting?”
 One person starts counting something out loud and the rest of the passengers have to figure out what they are counting.
 It’s a tough game!
 Is he counting traffic lights?
 Trucks?
 Surveillance cameras?